 Flying for Horizon has been a wonderful experience to say the least.
 It’s a company filled with talent.
 It’s inspiring to work along side my esteemed colleagues.

 1100 hours later, I became a Captain on the E175 and I’m loving it.
-I have begun to develop a passion for safety.
-I’ve volunteered in local forums, LOSA, and I have an application in to become a Check Pilot.
+I have a passion for safety and CRM.
+I have volunteered in local safety forums, LOSA, and I have applications in to become a Check Pilot, Sim Instructor and CRM Instructor.
+I have also worked with our Chief Check Pilot on the E175, and the CRM training department to improve safety and CRM at Horizon.

-As I look ahead, I am considering Alaska, Delta and United as potential majors to fly for.
+As I look ahead, I am considering Alaska or Delta as potential majors to fly for.
 Reasons for choosing these airlines have mostly to do with quality of life.
-I have 30+ years to give (if I’m lucky) and I don’t want to spend any of those years commuting.
-I realize I may have to compromise, but I’m trying to be thoughtful about where I put my apps in.
-I have west coast roots and so does my fiancé.
+I have 30+ years to give (if I’m lucky).
+I have west coast roots and so does my wife.

 That about wraps up my bio.
 Thank you for reading.
 I’m here for you now.
 If you’re not sure where to start, we’ve drafted over a dozen threads in our FAQ.
 If your questions aren’t answered there, try the search function at the top.